-- After pressing the keys corresponding to the word you want to add, press the •• key to display the alternative words. - When the last alternative word is displayed, the Spell soft key displays.
-Press the Spell soft key or the () key. - 3.
-Enter the word you want to add using ABC mode. - 4.
-Press the Add soft key or the () key. - The word is added to the T9 dictionary and becomes the first word for the associated keypress series.
+- 2. When the last alternative word is displayed, Spell displays.
+Press the Spell soft key. - 3.
+Enter the word you want to add using the ABC mode. - 4.
+Press the Add soft key or press ok.

+The word is added to the T9 dictionary and becomes the first word for the associated keypress series.